 GEOSS and Copernicus

-The activities of SMURBS pushes forward the strategic priorities laid out in the GEO Strategic Plan 2016-2025 regarding the implementation of GEOSS.
+The activities of SMURBS push forward the strategic priorities laid out in the GEO Strategic Plan 2016-2025 regarding the implementation of GEOSS.
 The ambition of the project is to contribute to GEOSS activity in the component of urban areas.
-This will be achieved by reaching a critical mass of partners, stakeholders involved and EO smart-urban solution developed, tested and deployed.
-A special mention should also be given to the geographical extent as the project also does some ground work outside Europe, in Bolivia and China laying the foundations for future interactions.
+This is achieved by the geographical extent of the project (partners from 12 European countries, plus connections with Bolivia and China), the stakeholders involved and engaged and the EO smart-urban solutions provided (currently under development).
+A feedback effect is conversely expected, that of bringing the partners of the consortium closer to the GEO vision and modus operandi.